indigos33k3r/self-paced-education/README.md

 **Note**: Depite this being public and on GitHub, I will not accept any pull requests.
 This is meant to be a repository of my notes and solutions, not a community-driven effort like Victor Felder's [Free Programming Books](https://github.com/vhf/free-programming-books).
 I would encourage those who wish to contribute to create and share their own notes and solutions.

+I will also mention that my notes are not always an exact representation of what was taught in the class.
+I sometimes remove what I feel is unnecessary and add what I feel is supplementary or helpful.

 Below is a list of everything that I have planned / completed.
 There may be notes and solutions that are present in the repository but are still incomplete, so read this list to see what I feel is "production-ready".

 ###Coming Soon